modanesh/anomalous_rl_envs/README.md

 - **Sensor Drift**: Relative to the time step in a trajectory, a small amount of noise is injected into the chosen sensor.
 As the trajectory progresses, the magnitude of the injected noise increases.

-More details and how to use each set of environment is provided in its corresponding folder.
+More details and how to use each set of environment is provided in its corresponding directory.

 ## Environments